atamborrino/atamborrino.github.io/_posts/2013-12-25-play-framework-websocket.markdown

   (Iteratee.flatten(promiseIn.future), out)
 }
 ```

+Using `Concurrent.patchPanel`, you can of course define many others ways of dealing with sub-streams in a WS out stream.

 ## Final thoughts
 We saw that in stream-oriented functional use cases, the Iteratee code stays simple and clear while handling efficiently complex problems.
 Iteratees are perfect for stream-oriented use cases of WebSocket, but I think Play should propose a built-in API for simple event-oriented use cases.
 As you saw in my `